Alexei Popyrin vs. Sebastian Korda: Prediction and Match Betting Odds | The Astana Open

 Alexei Popyrin vs. Sebastian Korda Trends and Insights

-- In his last match on September 25, 2023, Korda came up short 5-7, 4-6 versus Karen Khachanov in the semifinals of the Zhuhai Championships.
+- Korda most recently played on September 25, 2023 in the semifinals of the Zhuhai Championships and was taken down 5-7, 4-6 by No. 15-ranked Karen Khachanov.

-- Popyrin has played 52 matches over the past 12 months across all court types, and 27.8 games per match (25.6 in best-of-three matches).
+- Through 52 matches over the past year (across all court types), Popyrin has played 27.8 games per match (25.6 in best-of-three matches) and won 50.3% of them.

-- Korda is averaging 25.5 games per match (22.6 in best-of-three matches) in his 43 matches played in the past 12 months across all court types, winning 52.7% of those games.
+- Korda has averaged 25.5 games per match (22.6 in best-of-three matches) through his 43 matches played in the past 12 months across all court surfaces, while winning 52.7% of the games.

 - Korda and Popyrin have competed in 20 total games, and Korda has won more often, claiming 12 of them.

-- In one match between Popyrin and Korda, they have played 20 games and two sets per match on average.
+- Korda and Popyrin have played one time, and they have averaged 20.0 games and 2.0 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.